 These cleaning logs generally provide satisfactory levels of protection but are not a replacement for a regular inspection and cleaning from a qualified chimney sweeper.
 A full chimney sweep should be performed once every five to seven years depending on how frequently the fireplace is used on an annual basis.

-While there is an obvious potential risk in regard to having open flame in the home, following fire safety protocol can ensure that you and your family stay safe and warm all season long.
+As always in the event of a fire, be sure to follow a preplanned escape route and evacuate the building from the nearest exit quickly and safely.
+While there is an obvious potential risk in regard to having an open flame in the home, following fire safety protocol can ensure that you and your family stay safe and warm all season long.